Date palm: Genome

-In 2009, a team of researchers at the Weill Cornell Medical College in Qatar published a draft version of the date palm genome (Khalas variety).
-The draft genome sequence was improved in 2019 with the release of a more complete genome sequence using small molecule real-time sequencing technology by a team from the New York University Abu Dhabi Center for Genomics and Systems Biology and the UAE University Khalifa Center for Genetic Engineering and Biotechnology in the United Arab Emirates.
-With the release of this improved genome assembly, the UAE researchers were able to map genes for fruit color and sugar content.
+A draft genome of P. dactylifera (Khalas variety) was published in 2011 followed by more complete genome assemblies in 2013 and 2019.
+The later study used long-read sequencing technology.
+With the release of this improved genome assembly, the researchers were able to map genes for fruit color and sugar content.
 The NYU Abu Dhabi researchers had also re-sequenced the genomes of several date varieties to develop the first single nucleotide polymorphism map of the date palm genome in 2015.

-Al-Dous et al., 2011 and Al-Mssallem et al., 2013 provide two genomes for P. dactylifera.

 Etymology

 The species name dactylifera 'date-bearing' is Latin, and is formed with the loanword dactylus in Latin from Greek daktylos (δάκτυλος), which means 'date' (also 'finger'), and with the native Latin fero, which means 'to bear'.
 The fruit is known as a date.
 The fruit's English name (through Old French, through Latin) comes from the Greek word for 'finger', δάκτυλος, because of the fruit's elongated shape.

+The variety Phoenix dactylifera var. jubae, now considered a synonym for P. canairensis, was named after King Juba II.

 Distribution

 The place of origin of the date palm is uncertain because of long cultivation.
-According to some sources it probably originated from the Fertile Crescent region straddling Egypt and Mesopotamia while others state that they are native to the Persian Gulf area or even western India.
+According to some sources it probably originated from the Fertile Crescent region straddling Egypt and Mesopotamia while others state that they are native to the Persian Gulf area or derived from wild date palm from western India.
 Fossil records show that the date palm has existed for at least 50 million years.

 Ecology

 A major palm pest, the red palm beetle (Rhynchophorus ferrugineus), currently poses a significant threat to date production in parts of the Middle East as well as to iconic landscape specimens throughout the Mediterranean world.
-Pinhas et al. 2008 uses piezoelectric sensors and speech recognition technology to detect R. ferrugineus.
-They achieved a 98% detection ratio on young P. dactylifera in very controlled laboratory conditions.
 Another significant insect pest is Ommatissus lybicus, sometimes called the "dubas bug", whose sap sucking results in sooty mould formation.

 In the 1920s, eleven healthy Medjool palms were transferred from Morocco to the United States where they were tended by members of the Chemehuevi tribe in a remote region of Nevada.
-Nine of these survived and in 1935, cultivars were transferred to the "U.S. Date Garden" in Indio, California.
-Eventually this stock was reintroduced to Africa and led to the U.S. production of dates in Yuma, Arizona, and Bard, California.
+Nine of these survived and in 1935, cultivars were transferred to the U.S. Date Garden in Indio, California.
+Eventually this stock was reintroduced to Africa and led to the U.S. production of dates in Yuma, Arizona and Bard, California.

-As an invasive species

-Not all cities and countries have benefited from the date palm's resilience and ease of growth.
-It has made the invasive species list in some parts of the United States, Canada and Australia but these references are to the related but inedible Canary Island date palm (Phoenix canariensis).